Hankanman/Changelog-Weaver/README.md

 DEVOPS_BASE_URL=
 ```

-If the `.env` file does not exist, it will be generated with blank values on the first load.
+## Usage

+### Running as an Azure DevOps Pipeline

+1. Copy the `Auto-Release-Notes.yml` file from the `pipelines` directory to your DevOps repo.
+2. Create a new pipeline in Azure DevOps, selecting "Azure Repos Git" and "Existing Azure Pipelines YAML file".
+3. Set up the "Model API Key" variable with your OpenAI API key.
+4. Adjust the variables in the YAML file (lines 10-20) to match your project settings.
+5. Save or Save and Run the pipeline.

+The pipeline will now run automatically whenever the main branch is updated.

-### Running the Script
+### Running Locally

-To run the script, execute the following command in your terminal:
+Execute the following command in your terminal:

 ```bash
 python -m main
 ```

-The script will generate the release notes in the specified output folder in both Markdown and HTML formats.
+This will generate release notes in the specified output folder in both Markdown and HTML formats.

+## Customization

+- Modify GPT prompts by editing `SUMMARY_PROMPT` and `ITEM_PROMPT` in the `config.py` file.
+- Adjust logging settings in the script for more or less detailed execution logs.

-### Optional: Markdown Linting
+## Optional: Markdown Linting

-If you wish to lint and format the generated Markdown file, you can run the following command:
+To lint and format the generated Markdown file:

 ```bash
 markdownlint ./Releases/*.md
 ```

-### Customizing Prompts

-You can customize the GPT prompts by editing `SUMMARY_PROMPT` and `ITEM_PROMPT` in the `config.py` file.

-### Logging

-The script uses Python's logging module to provide detailed logs of its execution.

 ## Contributing

-If you have any suggestions or improvements, feel free to create a pull request or open an issue.
+We welcome contributions!
+If you have suggestions or improvements, please feel free to create a pull request or open an issue.

 ## License

 This project is licensed under the MIT License.

+## Acknowledgements

+- This project uses the OpenAI API for GPT-based summarization.
+- Thanks to all contributors who have helped shape and improve this tool.